My Favorite Murder: History

 Kilgariff and Hardstark met at a Halloween party in 2014 where Kilgariff was describing a violent car accident she had witnessed at South by Southwest.
 Hardstark approached Kilgariff, finding they had a shared interest in true crime.
 Prior to the podcast, Kilgariff was best known for her stand-up, which included singing and playing guitar to original comedic songs.
 Kilgariff also previously worked on Mr. Show, The Pete Holmes Show, and Ellen.
 Hardstark co-hosted the shows Drinks With Alie and Georgia and Slumber Party with Alie and Georgia with previous collaborator Alie Ward.

 In January 2016, Kilgariff and Hardstark released their first episode of My Favorite Murder with Feral Audio, where they discussed the cases of JonBenét Ramsey and the Golden State Killer.
 Shortly thereafter, My Favorite Murder appeared on an episode of the Cracked podcast.
 In June 2016, Steven Ray Morris became the podcast's producer, making his first appearance in Episode 23 "Making A Twenty-Thirderer."

 In 2017, Feral Audio was shut down following abuse allegations made against the founder.
 In September 2017, My Favorite Murder moved to Midroll Media.
 On November 28, 2018, Kilgariff and Hardstark introduced their new podcast network Exactly Right (named after a phrase often said on the podcast by Kilgariff).

 In January 2022, Amazon and Wondery acquired exclusive rights to the My Favorite Murder podcast.
 The acquisition was part of an exclusive ad sales and distribution deal with the podcast's parent network, Exactly Right.
 The deal stipulated that episodes of My Favorite Murder and some episodes from other podcasts on the Exactly Right Network would be published one week early on Amazon Music and Wondery+ before being released on other podcast platforms.

 In Episode 409 "You Were Exactly Right," and on the podcast's official Instagram account — both released on January 4, 2024 — the show announced that they had severed ties with Amazon Music and Wondery.

+On January 26, 2026, the podcast began appearing on Netflix.